-All Postgraduate courses available for 2018 entry can be found on the Warwick Postgraduate webpages.
+See our Postgraduate courses available for applications..
 Unfortunately the Admissions Service is not able to offer advice on the suitability of courses or whether or not you are likely to receive an offer prior to submitting an application.
 The Warwick website and department pages in particular contain specific information about courses.
 You should start your search at the course listings at the link above.

 Some departments allow applicants to defer their offer (not application) to a later date or by one academic year.
 Please complete the Postgraduate Enquiry Form to request to defer your offer.
 Some of the documents submitted as part of your application may no longer be valid for the following academic year.
-The Admissions Service will consider this when deferring your application and may ask you to meet some conditions again, for example if your English language certificate is only valid for 2 years.
+The Admissions Service will consider this when deferring your application and may ask you to meet some conditions again, for example if your English language certificate is no longer valid.
 Departments usually only allow applicants to defer once.